vassiyanakiev/github-slideshow/_posts/0000-01-02-vassiyanakiev.md

 layout: slide
 title: "Welcome to my GitHubVassi slide!"
-Today is a beautiful day to be alice
+Today is a beautiful day to be alive
 ---

-This is my awesome slide
+This is my awesome slide: tada:

 Use the left arrow to go back!